fegastal/42SP-Labs-Notes/README.md

 🐾 7 | Creating a compressed file (texto.txt)

-🐾 8 | Decompressing the archive
+🐾 8 | Decompressing the file (texto.txt)

 ---

+> 2.2 Map

+---

+## Sharing Memory

+---
 ## Cadet contributors

+A very special thanks to all the cadets who helped me in any way throughout the project, including the company in the labs' study chats. 💜

+Sheela | @sguilher
+Fernanda Fahl | @feralves
+Erick | @eandre-f
+Átila | @acosta-a
+Lucas Queiroz | @lsilva-q

 ---